Ramora43/LioScripts/README.md

 # LioScripts
-We Didn't Made This Script This Made BY jimathy Original Script https://github.com/jimathy/jim-mining
+We Didn't Made This Script,This was Made BY jimathy Original Script https://github.com/jimathy/jim-mining
 We Change This Script From QBCORE To QBX